ChristienGuy/ChristienGuy/README.md

 ## Hey 🙏

 I'm a Software Engineer that loves building products that do the job you need, then gets out of the way.
-Especially focused on performant, accessible interfaces.
+Especially focused on performant, accessible user experience.

 I mostly work in TypeScript and React but I'll pick up whatever gets the job done.